-Theology 4.0 Required by Archdiocese of Milwaukee English 4.0 Required by the State DPI and Archdiocese of Milwaukee Mathematics 3.0 Required by the State DPI and Archdiocese of Milwaukee Science 3.0 Required by the State DPI and Archdiocese of Milwaukee Social Studies 3.0 Required by the State DPI and Archdiocese of Milwaukee.
-Includes Civics Exam - administered to all Juniors.
-Phy-Ed & Health~ 1.5 Required by the State DPI and Archdiocese of Milwaukee. ~0.5 credits of Health required for all SMSA Freshmen Fine Arts/ Business Ed 1.0 Requires 0.5 credits in Fine Arts and 0.5 credits taken in Business Education courses (Starting with class of 2025) Elective Courses 6.0 Courses from any academic content area World Language 1.0 Applies to the Class of 2025; 2026; 2027 J-Term Elective 0.5 Required of all students annually beginning in 2023-24 CREDIT TOTAL 25.5 Applies to Classes of 2024 CREDIT TOTAL 26.5 Applies to the Class of 2025; 2026; 2027
+Theology 4.0 Required by Archdiocese of Milwaukee English 4.0 Required by the State DPI and Archdiocese of Milwaukee Mathematics 3.0 Required by the State DPI and Archdiocese of Milwaukee Natural Science 3.0 Required by the State DPI and Archdiocese of Milwaukee Social Studies 3.0 Required by the State DPI and Archdiocese of Milwaukee.
+Includes 2.5 credits combined in World History, US History, American Government, and passing the Civics Exam.
+Phy-Ed & Health~ 1.5 Required by the State DPI and Archdiocese of Milwaukee. ~Must include 0.5 credits of Health; 0.5 credits of PE 100 Fine Arts/ Business Ed 1.0 0.5 credits in Fine Arts and 0.5 credits taken in Business Education courses.
+Class of 2028 required to take 0.5 credits of Personal Finance course (State DPI) Elective Courses 6.0 Courses from any academic content area World Language 1.0 Applies to the Class of 2025; 2026; 2027 J-Term Elective 0.5 Required of all students annually beginning in 2023-24 REQUIRED CREDIT TOTAL 26.5 Applies to the Class of 2025; 2026; 2027 REQUIRED CREDIT TOTAL 28.0 Applies to the Class of 2028